An Ecological Robustness-Oriented Approach for Power System Network Expansion: Case Studies

-Algorithm \ref{Optimization} is applied to four power system cases (the IEEE 24 Bus Reliability RTS and three synthetic grids) to redesign their network under the guidance of ecological robustness \textit{R\textsubscript{ECO}}.
-Since these grids do not have candidate branch information, Algorithm \ref{create} created 50, 100, 150, and 200 candidate branches for each case, respectively (each grid has a unique set of candidate branches).
-All scenarios are solved with both AC and DC power flow models.
+This section applies the R\textsubscript{ECO}-oriented approach for two power system cases: the IEEE 24 Bus RTS \cite{zimmerman2016matpower} and the 200-bus synthetic grid from \cite{syntheticweb}, to improve their inherent ability to tolerate disturbances and maintain functionality securely.
+Algorithm \ref{create} created 50, 100, 150, and 200 candidate branches for each case, respectively.
+Each case has a unique set of candidate branches, and each set of candidate branches does not belong to the others.
+For example, the set with 100 candidate branches does not include the set with 50 candidate branches.
+These candidate branches constitute $2^{50}$, $2^{100}$, $2^{150}$, and $2^{200}$ different network structures to find the optimal R\textsubscript{ECO}-oriented structure through solving the proposed R\textsubscript{ECO}-oriented design problem.

-The DC power flow model treats the system as lossless with $\mathbf{G}$ = $\mathbf{0}$ and voltage magnitudes of all buses are assumed constant at 1.0 per unit.
-Additionally, the angle difference between two buses is small, such that cos($\theta_{ij}$) = 1 and sin($\theta_{ij}$) = $\theta_i$ - $\theta_j$ \cite{DuncanGlover2012}.
-Thus, $\mathbf{Q}$ = $\mathbf{0}$ and the Equation (\ref{7i}), (\ref{7j}), and (\ref{7l}) can be removed from Algorithm \ref{Optimization}.
-Equation (\ref{7g}) and (\ref{7h}) can simplified as:

-For transmission networks, there are different voltage ratings in the system.
-The higher the voltage rating is, the further the power can be transferred.
-The highest voltage transmission lines are the backbone of transmission network.
-Thus, the candidate branches are selected with the highest voltage ratings.
-As mentioned earlier, the proposed algorithm not only solves the network structure, it also solves the optimal power flow dispatch with a output vector of generator setpoints.
-The resultant network design is analyzed with both the optimized network structure and the optimized network structure with optimal power flow.
-The naming convention used for each network follows the pattern of \textit{Original Case Name}-\textit{Number of Candidate Branches}-\textit{Structure/OPF}.
-The -\textit{Structure} means the network only optimizes its network structure from Algorithm \ref{Optimization}.
-The -\textit{OPF} means the network optimizes its network structure and power flow dispatch from Algorithm \ref{Optimization}.
+The candidate branches are selected with the highest voltage rating for each case, since the highest voltage transmission lines are the backbone of the system for power transfer.
+The proposed approach (Equation \ref{7a}-\ref{7k}) not only solves the network structure ($\alpha_{ij}$), it also solves the optimal power flow dispatch with an output vector of generator real power and bus voltage setpoints ($P_{gen_{i}}$ and $\theta_{i}$).
+The resultant network design is analyzed with both the optimized network structure and the optimized network structure with the output vector, respectively.
+Thus, there two \textit{types} of optimized networks analyzed for each scenario under each case study.
+The naming convention used for each network follows the pattern of \textit{Original Case Name}-\textit{Number of Candidate Branches}-\textit{Structure/Str-OPF}.
+For the \textit{-Structure} cases, they are the optimized network structure with the selected branches ($\alpha_{ij}$) from the solution to analyze the optimized resilient network structure under \textit{original operating points}; while for the \textit{-Str-OPF} cases, they are the optimized network structure with the operating points of each generator's output and bus voltage ($\alpha_{ij}$, $P_{gen_{i}}$ and $\theta_{i}$).
+The detailed case information have been made publicly available at \cite{BioCases}.